Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Experiment Details

 \section{Experiment Details}

-\paragraph{Implementation Details.} \cref{tab:table_exp_hypers}, \ref{tab:table_exp_hypers_rl}, and \cref{tab:table_compute_hypers} show hyper-parameters, computing infrastructure, and libraries used for the experiments in this paper.
-We did minimal random hyper-parameters search for the experiments in this paper and we mostly follow standard and available settings for the experiments whenever it is applicable.
-We will open source the code of this paper upon publication.
+\paragraph{Implementation Details.} The hyper-parameters, computing infrastructure, and libraries utilized in the experiments of this paper are presented in \cref{tab:table_exp_hypers}, \ref{tab:table_exp_hypers_rl}, and \cref{tab:table_compute_hypers}, respectively.
+It is worth mentioning that we conducted a minimal random hyper-parameters search for the experiments in this paper and we mostly follow standard and readily available settings for the experiments whenever it is applicable.
+We intend to make the code for this paper publicly available upon its publication.